 Avoid rebasing and force-pushing to large or complex pull requests if at all possible, and especially after reviews.
 It forces unnecessary reviews to verify the changes are still okay and build properly.

 Expect review and discussion.
 If you can't back up your changes with a good description and through review, please reconsider whether it should be done at all.
 All PRs to

 devrequire at least one approving review from an administrative team member, however we welcome and encourage reviews from any contributor, especially if it's in an area you are knowledgeable about.
 More eyes are always better.

-All PRs require review by at least 2 Core team members before being merged into
+All PRs require review by at least two team members before being merged into

-master, though reviews from any contributor are welcome and helpful!
-After the second Core team member review, the PR may be merged immediately, or more review or feedback requested explicitly from other contributors if required.
+master, though reviews from any contributor are welcome!
+After the second team member review the PR may be merged immediately, or more review or feedback requested explicitly from other contributors if required.

 We need to install all development dependencies and pull down the code inside the container before we can compile and run.